OmkarK45/CodeChef-Solutions-Python-/README.md

 # CodeChef-Solutions-Python-

-So basically I will upload 50+ codechef beginner and easy tier solutions here solved by me in Python 3.6 at time of uploading ..
+So basically I will upload 50+ codechef beginner and easy/medium (hard is out of league :p) tier solutions here solved by me in Python 3.6 at time of uploading ..

 Drop me a PR if you would like to contribute !